 Applications may also be made on behalf of groups for example by a teacher or group leader for suitable educational activities.

 An invitation from the Trustees.
-They love to hear of your successes and how a grant has helped you.
-Please write and tell them.
-Also if you are able to show your gratitude by making a donation so that they may help more people who were in your position a while ago that is especially appreciated.
+We love to hear of your successes and how a grant has helped you.
+Please write and tell us.
+Also if you are able to show your gratitude by making a donation later on in your life, so that we may help more people who are in the position that you were in a while ago, that is especially appreciated.
 You might also like to include the foundation in your will?
 It was originally founded from Bridget Soothern’s estate and later augmented from the Craner estate.
 As a registered charity we are able to benefit from Gift Aid so that can make your contribution even bigger!

 Thank you in anticipation.
 The Trustees